WilliamOna/Arsia/places/inagawa-village/description.md

     - Rumen Sugiyama: Human Cleric from the affluent Sugimaya family.
 In their late twenties.
 Very prim and proper.
 Got sent to Inagawa Village by the main branch of the family
     - Wiggen Folkor: Kind old Gnome fisherman who loves to procrastinate.
 Used to be a noble before they threw it all away for a quiet lifestyle
     - Senteq Timbers: Elderly drunken gnome.
 A menace to all and a plague on society.
 Often drunk during all times of the day
+    - Shigeko: Barkeep at *The Dusty Shoe* who aspires to leave this dingy town